RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 To update your syncer certificate on cluster/s running Active-Active database/s follow these steps:
 **Step 1:** Update your syncer certificate on one or more of the participating clusters using the 'rladmin' command, REST API, or admin console.
 You can update a single cluster, multiple clusters, or all participating clusters.
-**Step 2:** Update the Active-Active database/s configuration by running the following command via the command-line with the [crdb-cli]({{< relref "rs/references/crdb-cli-reference.md" >}}) utility.
-Run this once for each Active-Active database that resides on the modified clusters.
+**Step 2:** Update the Active-Active database configuration from the command-line with the [crdb-cli]({{< relref "rs/references/crdb-cli-reference.md" >}}) utility.
+Run this command once for each Active-Active database that resides on the modified clusters.
 ```text
 crdb-cli crdb update --crdb-guid <CRDB-GUID> --force
 ```